The Law Of The Long And Short

 Long-term brand investment typically outperforms short-term activation alone.

-Short-Term ROI Bias
+The Law Of Short-Term ROI

 Short-term metrics undervalue long-term brand effects.